 6: Technology

-After these six phases, make sure that your groups are iterating and continuously improving on risk mitigation efforts.
-IRM is an iterative process that is always evolving and adapting to changes in the marketplace, with regard to vendor technologies, to any new legislation and resultant compliance requirements, and in response to the overall business goals.
+After these six phases, make sure your groups are iterating and continuously improving on risk mitigation efforts.
+IRM is a cyclical process; it is always evolving and adapting to changes in the marketplace, with regard to vendor technologies, to any new legislation and resultant compliance requirements, and in response to overall business goals.

-There are some essential steps that must be taken when shifting to IRM.
-The four key approaches are aligning strategies with goals, making sure risk management is a team effort, communicating plans to all stakeholders, and working “smarter.”
+There are some essential steps that must be taken when shifting to an IRM methodology.
+The four key approaches are: aligning strategies with goals, making sure risk management is a team effort, communicating plans to all stakeholders, and working “smarter.”

 1: Match Strategies with Goals